emandats/IOS101-Prework/README.md

-# Prework - *IOS101-Prework*
+# Prework - *IntroApp*

 Submitted by: **Emanda Seifu**

-**IOS101-Prework** is an app that introduces the user and changes the background colors with a randomizing button.
+**IntroApp** is an app that introduces the user and changes the background colors with a randomizing button.

 Time spent: **0.5** hours spent in total